-The flowering cherry tree is usually used for ornamental purposes as the whole tree can bear flowers, creating a scenic and enchanting view.
-What makes this specific tree unique is that the flowers bloom for a week before the flowers start to fall.
+The weeping cherry tree is usually used for ornamental purposes as the whole tree can bear flowers, creating a scenic and enchanting view.
+However, what makes this specific tree unique is that the flowers bloom for a week before the flowers start to fall.
 It’s amazing, isn’t it?

 However, a weeping cherry tree is another case that many gardeners have mixed emotions.
 While some gardeners love the weeping cherry tree as it resembles a curtain of flowers, there are also others who struggle to keep the tree trimmed and well-maintained.